Woolverine563/DevComGame/README.md

 ### Game Description:
-The major inspiration of this game was Rocket League.
-We tried to implement the core features but in a 2D top down mode.
+The major inspiration for this game was Rocket League.
+We tried to implement its core features but in a 2D top down mode.
 It is essentially a 2P local mutiplayer game.
 The first player to score 5 points wins.
 We have tried to make the game fast-paced and replayable.
 Thanks for Playing!!! <3